 Dave Scerri is the Chief Executive Officer of Biarri, an Australian optimisation software company that applies advanced mathematics and AI to complex planning, scheduling and rostering challenges across healthcare, supply chain, energy and retail.
 With a background in computer science and AI research, Dave has been with Biarri for over a decade, progressing from optimisation consultant to CEO.
 He works closely with industry and research partners to translate mathematical optimisation into practical, scalable solutions that deliver measurable operational impact.

-Aneta Neumann (OPTIMA – Adelaide University)
+Andreas Ernst (OPTIMA – Monash University)

 Michel Hulzebos (GS1)